Tomás Boy: Saving Atlas from relegation, failure with Cruz Azul and Guadalajara

 For Clausura 2013, Atlas would start their relegation fight once again.
 The media practically put Atlas as the team that would get relegated.
 In the Jornada 1 they started with a 1–1 draw vs Pumas UNAM.
 They then won at home 2–0 against Pachuca.
 The defeat vs the leader Tigres gave Querétaro some hope.
 In the Jornada 4 Tomas Boys' team played their best game of the season vs the new leader which was undefeated at the moment.
 In half time they were down 0–1 in the 2nd half with a goal from Rodrigo Millar and Omar Bravo, they would win the game and end America's undefeated streak.
 A 2–2 draw vs San Luis F.C. would be enough to stay in the Liga MX and practically send Queretaro F.C. to Ascenso MX.
 He left the team after the liguilla game against Santos Laguna.

-Atlas lost three games (one in away games against UANL, and two in home against Santos Laguna and León) and having along with Santos Laguna the best defense in the tournament by allowing only 13 goals.
+Atlas lost three games (one in away games against Tigres, and two in home against Santos Laguna and León) and having along with Santos Laguna the best defense in the tournament by allowing only 13 goals.
 This saved Atlas from relegation and pushed them to the Liguilla for the first time in six years after ending in the third position with 32 points.
 After the season Boy left the team and returned to Fútbol Picante as an analyst.

 After a poor season that Atlas had with Omar Asad, Grupo Salinas purchased Atlas to save them from their financial problems, they would hire Tomas once again to save the team once again from relegation this time against Atlante.
 In the 2015 Copa Libertadores, Boy led Atlas to defeat Atletico Mineiro in Belo Horizonte by 0–1, breaking the Brazilians' 37-year unbeaten streak in home games in that competition.
 On 18 May 2015, Boy was released from his contract after losing to Guadalajara 4-1 the day before on the Liga MX quarter-finals.

 On 2 October 2015, Cruz Azul announced Boy as new coach.
 On 22 October 2016, after the 14th game of the Apertura 2016 season, Boy resigned after being defeated by Puebla in the Estadio Azul by 1–2, leaving Cruz Azul in the 12th position of the table and with few chances of qualifying to playoffs.
 Boy coached Cruz Azul in three tournaments and in none managed to accede to playoffs.

 On 10 April 2019, Boy was appointed new coach of C.D.
 Guadalajara.
 After negative results, Boy was fired on 26 September 2019.